Sanja Djeric-Kane’s diary notes from the FSI Fundraising conference 2019 – Part 2

 Don’t be amongst just under 50% of all applicants who get the name of the trust wrong!

 Avoid typos and spelling mistakes; don’t miss out words.

 Read your application allowed that will help you spot the mistakes.

-Up next in this series of blogs is - Understanding UK giving behaviour, an insight for small charities.
+Up next in this series of blogs is - Understanding UK giving behaviour, an insight for small charities, digital and corporate fundraising.